sitewizardgit/ritekit-api-client/README.md

 Save folder api on your web

 ####7a. fill config ####
-edit config.samle and save as config.php to api folder
+Edit config.samle and save as config.php to api folder

 ```
 #!php